Sound and Sense: Listening to Music (Revision 3)

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

 Funes, Donald J. 1992.
 Musical Involvement: A Guide to Perceptive Listening, 2nd ed.
 Orlando, FL: Harcourt Brace Jovanovich.
+(PDF)

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.